top of page

 Heavy.
 Flat.
 Stuck.

 I didn’t want to call anyone I knew.
-I didnt want to burden anyone.
-And I also didn’t want anyone I knew to know.
+I didn’t want to burden anyone or be that vulnerable.
 Not the healthiest belief, but the one occurring.
+Plus, a phone call wasn't going to cut it.

-So one day, my craving to be cared peaked.
-I went out and sat in a public place and cried.
+One day, my craving to be cared for peaked.
+I went out and purposely sat in a semi public place and cried.

 Not hard, but not shyly either.